“Your brand is a story unfolding across all customer touchpoints.” – Jonah Sachs

 Social media branding helps you with brand exposure, customer recognition and retention, creating visually appealing profiles, conveying your message, and telling your overall story.

 It begins first by defining your overall brand identity.
-This is establishing your target audiences, choosing your platforms, developing content that speaks to your audience, aligns with your values and personifies your business, and nailing your brand design.
+This is establishing your visual identity, target audiences, choosing your platforms, and developing content that speaks to your audience, aligns with your values and personifies your business.
 Once all of these come together, you achieve your overall brand essence.
 If we think of your business as a person, then your business social media is its way of communicating to the world.

 For more information on how you can blend your offline and online presence, creating an authentic customer experience, read on here.